khanhvu207/competitiveprogramming/README.md

 3. First prize at Ho Chi Minh city Excellent student in Informatics Academic Year 2018 – 2019.

 ## Description
-This is my competitive programming repository which consist of templates, old submission of online judges and ACM notebook.
+This is my competitive programming repository which consists of templates, old submission of online judges and ACM notebook.

 ## CP handles
 Codeforces: hackforces